Welcome! We are happy you're here.

 How do I get my audio on PRX?

+Once you're set up on PRX, you have two methods for publishing.
 There are two parts to the PRX platform: the marketplace and Automated Delivery.
 The marketplace is our basic option, in which producers assign points to their pieces in return for royalties and stations download directly from the website.

 Automated delivery is for programs produced weekly, daily, or hourly and allows stations to subscribe and then have new episodes automatically delivered to them.
 This service makes your series more attractive to stations, but it is a paid service.
 Learn more here.